 Most of the expenses were covered by AARP Kansas, which funded the project as part of its livable community work in Wichita.
 An additional $1,000 was provided by neighboring business Ben Franklin Plumbing.
 Other local businesses contributed money or in-kind goods for the opening day celebration.

 Grandparents Park is getting lots of use from neighborhood residents.
 By all accounts it’s a popular place and very much appreciated — especially by grandparents.

 Since the City of Wichita maintains the park (just as it did the empty lots) there are no ongoing costs.
 Residents use the park to walk their dogs, play with their children and grandchildren, exercise and enjoy the outdoors.
 At the time of the park dedication residents started a walking program, which continues to meet regularly.
 At this time there are no plans to add additional equipment to the park.

 The City of Wichita (and especially the planning department, which suggested the neighborhood, and the parks and recreation department, which coordinated the park’s development) was instrumental in working with AARP to make the park a reality.
-Councilwoman Williams was a champion of the park’s success along with Mayor Brewer, who on March 1, 2013, signed a declaration making Wichita a part of the AARP Network of Age-Friendly Communities.
+Councilwoman Williams was a champion of the park’s success along with Mayor Brewer.
 Of course the park could not have happened without the neighborhood’s residents and especially those who stepped forward as leaders to determine what needed to be done to make their community a better place for people of all ages.

 Mary Tritsch is the associate state director/communications for AARP Kansas.